MileHacker Logo

 • Google Translate (offline Portuguese download)

-• WhatsApp (widely used for local communication)
+• WhatsApp (widely used for communicating with locals)

 Useful Websites